 Alcée Arobin Quotes in The Awakening

 The The Awakening quotes below are all either spoken by Alcée Arobin or refer to Alcée Arobin.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Dover Publications edition of The Awakening published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Dover Publications edition of The Awakening published in 1993.).

 Alcée Arobin Character Timeline in The Awakening